-• In light of the finding that respondents note an increase in their impressions about the magnitude and severity of overall risks for 2023 relative to the prior year, they also indicate a higher likelihood of deploying more resources to risk management in 2023 relative to 2022 (and 2021).
-This result is not too surprising, especially considering the past two years of pandemic-related risk concerns shining the spotlight on the importance of resilience in
+- In light of the finding that respondents note an increase in their impressions about the magnitude and severity of overall risks for 2023 relative to the prior year, they also indicate a higher likelihood of deploying more resources to risk management in 2023 relative to 2022 (and 2021).
+This result is not too surprising, especially considering the past two years of pandemic-related risk concerns shining the spotlight on the importance of resilience in the face of unexpected events. - All groups of organisations based on size indicate plans to strengthen their risk management processes in 2023 as compared to 2022.
+And, with the exception of CIOs/ CTOs, all executive positions signal a need for increased investment in risk management in the coming year. - The Consumer Products and Services and Healthcare industry groups express the highest increases in likely investments in risk management from 2022 to 2023.
+This seems to parallel the overall level of risk concerns discussed earlier in our report for these two industries.

-• All groups of organizations based on size indicate plans to strengthen their risk management processes in 2023 as compared to 2022.
-And, with the exception of CIOs/ CTOs, all executive positions signal a need for increased investment in risk management in the coming year.
+All groups of organisations based on size indicate plans to strengthen their risk management processes in 2023 as compared to 2022.